startupjohn/awesome-startups/README.md

 # awesome-startups

-list of awesome-startups from our website : https://www.startupjohn.com
+List of awesome-startups from our website : https://www.startupjohn.com

 Stay Tuned!